Skip to content

 Feeling The Post-Christmas Blues?
 6 Self-Care Tips to Uplift Your Spirit

-What to Know About Post-Christmas Blues?
+What You Should Know About Post-Christmas Blues

 While it manifests symptoms similar to other mental health conditions, including sadness, headaches, lack of motivation, and insomnia, the post-Christmas blues are different from more serious mental health issues such as anxiety disorder.